 The internal film opens with a voiceover stating, “the sleep of reason gives birth to monsters.’’
 This is a reference to The Sleep of Reason Produces Monsters (1797–1799), the 43rd of 80 etchings in the Los Caprichos set by Romantic Spanish painter, Francisco Goya.
 Like the other etchings in the suite, The Sleep of Reason Produces Monsters is representative of Goya’s views of pre-Enlightenment Spanish society at the time, which he portrayed as “corrupt, demented, and ripe for ridicule’’ (Metropolitan Museum of Art).

-Demons might not have incurred the media backlash of some of its peers – or even some of the musicians who feature on its soundtrack – but it can be viewed as a time-capsule film, which both reflects and satirizes 1980’s Western culture.
-Furthermore, it represents the advanced Americanization of Italian genre cinema that had been commonplace since the spaghetti western.
-To view the film, on a primal level, as a mindless splatter movie is understandable–as it is in many ways.
-That said, to dig beneath the surface would suggest that Demons has more to say than it is perhaps given credit for, and it is because of this that the film is more than a simple popcorn movie.
+Demons might not have incurred the media backlash of some of its peers – or even some of the musicians who feature on its soundtrack – but it can be viewed as a time-capsule film which both reflects and satirizes 1980’s Western culture.
+It also represents the advanced Americanization of Italian genre cinema at the time that had been commonplace since the spaghetti western, only here it’s very self-aware and over the top.
+To view the film as a mindless splatter movie is understandable, as it is in many ways.
+That said, to dig beneath the surface would suggest that Demons has more to say than it is perhaps given credit for.